 Buying And Selling Process

-Although the process may vary depending on the machine, there’s a general process to buying and selling Bitcoin through an ATM.
+Although the process may vary depending on the machine, there’s a general process to buying and selling Bitcoin through a kiosk.

 The process is simple.
 Follow the commands on the interface.